juanuribe28/semi-supervised-learning-research/experiments/README.md

 # experiments directory structure

+## Hyperparameter optimizer

+-**hyperparam-optim.py:** Python code used to run Optuna optimizer on a specific model.
-**hyperparam-optim.db** contains all the relevant information from the different hyperparameter optimization tests with optuna (Recommended to open with optuna dashboard for optimal visualization).
+-**hyperparam-optim.db:** Contains all the relevant information from the different hyperparameter optimization tests with optuna (Recommended to open with optuna dashboard for optimal visualization).

 ### [data](data)